cybertraining-dsc/su21-reu-361/tutorials/github/git.md

 ## Windows

 Click the following image to be redirected to a YouTube video tutorial for installing Git and Git Bash.
+This same video also includes instructions to create a virtual Python environment, which you can do as well.

 {{% youtube HCotEx_xCfA %}}